Conservative networks minimize insurrection on anniversary

 Other conservative networks were also eager Thursday to downplay the insurrection.
 On Newsmax, Tom Basile said Biden believes that a country is defined in its worst moments.
 He said Biden sees everyone involved in the attack as extremists and terrorists, “and I think the American people are going to chafe at that.”

-Shortly after, Newsmax brought on Republican Rep. Andy Biggs to complain about the treatment of people being punished as criminals for their involved in the riot.
+Shortly after, Newsmax brought on Republican Rep. Andy Biggs to complain about the treatment of people being punished as criminals for their involvement in the riot.

 Talking points began to congeal: The Fox News website led with Vice President Kamala Harris’ comparison of Jan.
 6 to the attacks on Pearl Harbor and on Sept.
 11, 2001, a hint that she’d soon be criticized for it.